Western Barn Owl Tyto alba schmitzi Hartert, 1900

 Seasonality in Madeira: All year

 Breeding: In Europe it typically nests in barns and other suitable buildings but in Madeira it is usual to choose large holes in cliffs, rocks or trees.
-It lays 4 to 6 white eggs in a single clutch.
+It lays 4 to 6 white eggs in a single annual clutch.
 The eggs are incubated by the female alone while the male feeds her regularly.

 Status